murthylinux/devOps_documents/Imp_Q&A.md

 * **Data retention:** PVs ensure data retention regardless of a Pod's lifecycle.
 * **Storage management:** PVCs simplify storage management for developers.
 * **Stateful applications:** PVs are suitable for database storage where the database is not part of a stateful application

+#### Difference between Replication Controller Vs Replicaset:

+**Replication Controller:**
+A Replication Controller is one of the older controllers in Kubernetes and is responsible for maintaining a specified number of replicas for a pod.
+It uses the replicas field to define the desired number of identical pod replicas.

+**ReplicaSet:**
+A ReplicaSet is an evolution of the Replication Controller with additional features.
+It allows more expressive pod selectors using the matchExpressions field, enabling set-based label selection.